Evaluate your LLM application

 At a high level, in this tutorial we will go over how to:

-For more information on the evaluation workflows LangSmith supports, check out the how-to guides.
+For more information on the evaluation workflows LangSmith supports, check out the how-to guides, or see the reference docs for evaluate and its asynchronous aevaluate counterpart.

 Lots to cover, let's dive in!